datawithsayannaha/datawithsayannaha/README.md

   <div class="card">
     <p>
       I am an aspiring Data Analyst focused on SQL, Python, Power BI, and Excel.
-      My goal is to secure a Work From Home or private sector role and grow in the data field.
+      My goal is to secure a Work From Home or private sector role.
     </p>
   </div>
 </section>